stoppremiumsms/resources/GLOSSARY.md

 The $1/m mobile phone charge that customer S spends waiting in the eternally busy "help" lines of company F after being referred there (following Section 6.1.9 of "Industry Code - Mobile Premium Services" - C637:2011) by company R who would couldn't really be bothered investigating customer S's dispute with company R that resulted from company R making use of "Deemed Informed Consent" to transfer a charge C received from company F on its own account to that of customer S.

 If company R is really lucky customer S will be pretty proud with himself for getting back his $7 and won't notice that $20 he just spent on that phone call.

+##Premium SMS Barring

+The very first thing you should request when you ring the customer service department of your End Carriage Supplier (e.g. your telco) after finishing the reading and [retweeting](https://twitter.com/stoppremiumsms/status/720713050790072320) this document.